Blake Griffin Warned By L.A. Clippers Bosses ‘Kendall Jenner Not Welcome’

 Over the years, the Kardashian/Jenner sisters have been romantically linked to a number of pro athletes, several of whom inexplicably began to suffer through rough patches in their careers right about the time they went public with one of the sisters.

-Odom’s NBA career tragically fizzled amid rampant rumors he was hooked on drugs while still married Khloe Kardashian.
+Odom’s NBA career tragically fizzled amid rampant rumors he was hooked on drugs while still married to Khloe Kardashian.

 Later, Khloe was romantically linked to Houston Rockets star James Harden during a stretch that saw his Houston Rockets tumble from a No. 2 seed in the Western Conference all the way down to a No. 7 seed.